 Shoshichi Kobayashi, Katsumi Nomizu, Foundations of differential geometry

 Original articles include

-- Dominic Joyce, Compact manifolds with special holonomy , Oxford Mathematical Monogrophs (200)
+- Dominic Joyce, section 2.6 of Compact manifolds with special holonomy , Oxford Mathematical Monogrophs (200)

 In higher geometry